 For example, victims of certain crimes, such as human trafficking or violence in close relationships, are more likely to need special protection.
 Victims with a disability, or victims who have difficulty communicating, may also be identified as needing special protections.

 You should let the Gardaí know if you think you have any special protection needs.

-Some of the available special protections and supports are:
+Some of the available special protections and supports include: